Day 3 … Tuesday, 4th August 2015

 So instead of stopping at Rabanal, the mountain village near Roman gold mines, I followed a group of Spanish pilgrims to the next village Foncebadón.

-That’s 27km and a 500m accent to 1,400m.
+That’s my daily total walk of 27km and a 500m accent to 1,400m.

 When I arrived, all the inns were full except the last one on the hill.
 URGH!!!
 More climbing.